jar398/ld-amusement/README.md

 Felidae, EOL page id 7674), which as of November 2018 was 144 taxa, 8769 trait records, 28628 metadata records, and 8017 terms.

+This code is just a proof of concept; it is not meant for production use.
+It represents only about two days of work.

 ## HOWTO

-  - make sure Java is installed (I use Java 8)
+  - make sure Java is installed (I used Java 8)
   - clone this repository and enter its top level directory
   - download Jena (I used version 3.10) and Fuseki (see https://jena.apache.org/download/ )